 Even before the economic crisis, many expat parents with children in Greek public schools would also spend thousands of euros on private tutors.
-This is partly due to an inflexible education system which relies on rote memory and, as is the case with locals, partly to improve their children’s chances in the PanHellenic exams.
+This is partly due to an inflexible education system which relies on rote memory and partly to improve their children’s chances in the final exams.

 Private schools in Greece